simp/pupmod-simp-pupmod/REFERENCE.md

 Data type: `Integer[0]`

-Seconds before the simp_generate_types script will exit due to a continually growing environment space
+Seconds before the simp_generate_types script will exit, without processing, due to environments continuing to be created in the environment path while the simp_generate_types script is attempting to execute

 * This comes into play when deploying large numbers of environments and generally should not need to be changed otherwise.
+If you see an error message relating to environments not reaching stability, then you will need to increase this number.

 Default value: 500